secretstartups/handbook/ceo/chief-of-staff-team/readmes/streas/index.html.md

 ## Strengths/Weaknesses

 * I care about my work to the degree that I can push myself to the point of running on fumes.
-I'm mbetter at pushing my team toward work life balance, but I'm not already a great role model.
+I'm better at pushing my team toward work life balance, but I'm not always a great role model.

 ## Personality tests